junchen-deng/Phylogenetics_workshop_JoaoLab_2026/README.md

 Download the files '**TEF.fna**' and '**rpb1.fna**' in this repository and examine the content.
 You might have noticed in Part 1 that the downloaded sequences often have a long header.
 I personally prefer to shorten it and replace all **spaces** with **underscores** to avoid troubles in some software. (**underscore** is your best friend when preparing text files!!!)

 Now let's do the alignment!
-We will use the tool **AliView**, which is great for viewing your list of sequences and alignment.
+We will use the tool **AliView**, which is great for visualising your list of sequences and alignment.

-1)
+1) Open **AliView**; Copy and paste all sequences of '**TEF.fna**' inside.
+> :warning: **Warning:** You can also drag the file onto the screen, but be careful that this will make you edit the original file. )

 > :warning: **Warning:**